anders94/api-docs/source/includes/_http-private.md

 Field | Description
 ------|------------
-id | The identification number of ths offer. rate | The rate in percent per day to charge for this loan. amount | The total amount offered for this loan. duration | The maximum number of days offered for this loan.
+id | The identification number of this offer. rate | The rate in percent per day to charge for this loan. amount | The total amount offered for this loan. duration | The maximum number of days offered for this loan.